Should You Split Ground Planes in Mixed-Signal PCB Design?By ZM Peterson • May 2, 2021

 In high layer count PCB with multiple ground and power planes, I often see the split plane guidelines start to crop up again.
 The design can get much more complicated, and this is especially true when you bring in a chassis ground that might induce common-mode currents in your system.
 If you want to avoid the complexity and hopefully prevent failed EMC testing, an experienced PCB design company can help.

-Experienced designers can help you decide between microstrip vs. stripline routing to support your advanced products.
-If your company is pushing the limits of telecom, data center, and low power embedded systems, it pays to work with an experienced electronics design firm.
+If your company is pushing the limits of telecom, data center, and aerospace electronics, don't rely on old tricks like using split ground planes in a mixed-signal PCB layout.
+It pays to work with an experienced electronics design firm.
 NWES helps private companies, aerospace OEMs, and defense primes design modern PCBs and create cutting-edge embedded technology.
 We've also partnered directly with EDA companies and advanced ITAR-compliant PCB manufacturers, and we'll make sure your next high speed digital system is fully manufacturable at scale.
 Contact NWES for a consultation.